yan-soon/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `GradPad` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a Module**
+**Use case: UC01 Delete a Module from `Current Modules`**

 **MSS**

-1. User requests to list Modules
-2. GradPad shows a list of Modules
-3. User requests to delete a specific Module in the list
+1. User requests to delete a specific Module in the `Current Modules`
-4. GradPad deletes the Module
+2. GradPad deletes the module
+3. GradPad displayed the deleted module onto the `Command Line Display`

     Use case ends.

 **Extensions**

+* 1a.
+The module does not exist in `Current Modules`.

+  Use case ends.

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+The given module code is invalid.

-    * 3a1.
+    * 2a1.
 GradPad shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case : Add a Module**
+**Use case : UC02 Add a Module into `Current Modules`**

 **MSS**

-1. User requests to list Modules
-2. GradPad shows a list of Modules
-3. User requests to add a specific Module into the list
+1. User requests to add a module into the `Current Modules`
-4. GradPad adds the module
+2. GradPad adds the module into `Current Modules`
+3. GradPad displays the module added onto the `Command Line Display`

     Use case ends.

 **Extensions**

-* 3a.
-The given module is invalid.
+* 1a.
+The input command format is invalid.

-    * 3a1.
+    * 1a1.
 GradPad shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case : View help**
+**Use case : UC03 View help**

 **MSS**